About Li Fraumeni Syndrome

 Risk of Cancer in LFS

-The lifetime risk of developing any cancer for a person who carries a TP53 mutation ranges from 70% to 90% by age 70.
-Women with LFS have a higher lifetime cancer risk than men with LFS, likely due to the high risk of female breast cancer.
+The lifetime risk of developing any cancer for a person who carries a TP53 variant ranges from 70% to 90% by age 70.
+Women with LFS have a higher lifetime cancer risk than men with LFS due to the high risk of female breast cancer.
 The lifetime cancer risk among women reaches almost 100%.
-At present, we cannot predict which individuals with a TP53 mutation will eventually develop cancer and, if they do develop cancer, which type it will be or when it will occur.
+At present, we cannot predict which individuals with a TP53 variant will eventually develop cancer and, if they do develop cancer, which type it will be or when it will occur.

 Genetic Testing in LFS

-Generally, health care providers can diagnose a family suspected of LFS by first performing genetic testing for TP53 mutations on a person affected with a cancer characteristic of the syndrome.
-If this person is found to have a mutation in the TP53 gene, genetic testing can be used to identify other family members with the same specific mutation who would also be at high cancer risk.
-Family members who do not have the mutation are not at increased cancer risk.
+Generally, health care providers can diagnose a family suspected of LFS by first performing genetic testing for TP53 variants on a person with a cancer characteristic of the syndrome.
+If this person is found to have a variant in the TP53 gene, genetic testing can be used to identify other family members with the same specific variant who would also be at high cancer risk.
+Family members who do not have the variant are generally not at increased cancer risk.